Washington Union Station: Opening and operation

 The first B&O train to arrive with passengers was the Pittsburgh Express, at 6:50 a.m. on October 27, 1907; the first PRR train arrived three weeks later on November 17.
 The main building itself was completed in 1908.
-Of its 32 station tracks, 20 enter from the northeast and terminate at the station's headhouse.
-The remaining 12 tracks enter below ground level from the south via a 4,033-foot twin-tube tunnel passing under Capitol Hill and an 898-foot long subway under Massachusetts Avenue, which allow through traffic direct access to the rail networks both north and south of the city.
+Of the 32 station tracks present at the time, 23 entered from the northeast and terminate at the station's headhouse.
+The remaining 9 tracks continued below ground level to the south via a 4,033-foot twin-tube tunnel passing under Capitol Hill and an 898-foot long subway under Massachusetts Avenue.
+These latter tracks allow through traffic direct access to the rail networks both north and south of the city.

 Among the new station's unique features was an opulent "Presidential Suite" (aka "State Reception Suite") where the U.S. President, State Department and Congressional leaders could receive distinguished visitors arriving in Washington.
 Provided with a separate entrance, the suite (which was first used by 27th President William Howard Taft in 1909) was also meant to safeguard the Chief Executive during his travels in an effort to prevent a repeat of the July, 1881 assassination of 20th President James A. Garfield in the old former Baltimore and Potomac Railroad Station.
 The suite was converted in December 1941, during World War II, to a U.S.O.
 (United Services Organization) canteen, which went on to serve 6.5 million military service members during World War II.
 Although closed on May 31, 1946, it was reopened in 1951 as a U.S.O. lounge and dedicated by President Harry Truman as a permanent "home away from home" for traveling U.S. Armed Services members.